-[19] N Students not sufficiently advanced for admission to life classes are offered facilities for modelling from the antique cast, and as soon as they have acquired sufficient proficiency to admit them to life classes, they are immediately promoted without the payment of any further fee.
-Some practical knowledge of the use of clay and a true conception of form in the round are of manifest advantage to both painter and illustrator.
+The work of the Classes in sculpture consists of modelling from Requirements for Admission [17] Students not sufficiently advanced for admission to life classes are offered facilities for modelling from the antique cast, and as soon as they have acquired sufficient proficiency to admit them to life classes, they are immediately promoted without the payment of any further fee.
+Some practical knowledge of the use of clay and a true conception of form in the round is of manifest advantage to both painter and illustrator.

 Students in sculpture are permitted to work in the drawing and painting classes and recommended to work therein.
 The Night Class meets from 7 to 10 p.m.
 The work in this class is identical with that done in the Day Classes except that the working hours are less.
-The Fees for Sculpture Classes

-The fee for the Classes in Sculpture is \$50 per term.
+Should the attendance fall below six students this class will be discontinued.
+The Fees for Sculpture Classes The fee for the Classes in Sculpture is \$50 per term.
 Students are allowed to work in the Day Classes or Night Classes or in both without further charge.

-FROM THE ARCHIVES OF PENNSYLVANIA ACADEMY OF THE FINE ARTS DEPARTMENT OF ILLUSTRATION The Class in Illustration will be under the direction of Mr. Henry McCarter.
-Its purpose is to provide for the student such practical instruction as will enable him upon the completion of the course to immediately enter the professional field of magazine and book illustrating, decorative and newspaper work.
+EXHIBITION OF SCULPTURE FROM THE MODELLING CLASS IN COMPETITION TRAVELLING SCHOLARSHIPS, AWARDED MAY, 1909 FOR CRESSON illustrating, decorative and newspaper work.
 Instruction is given in the technique of all mediums-pen, charcoal, black and white, tempera and oil.
-Requirements for Admission Students must have had some preparatory work in drawing to be eligible for admission.
+Students must have had some preparatory work in drawing to be eligible for admission.
+The Classes in Illustration will meet daily throughout the school year.
+Special rooms are set aside for their use.

+DEPARTMENT OF ILLUSTRATION The Class in Illustration will be under the direction of Mr. Henry McCarter.
+Its purpose is to provide for the student such practical instruction as will enable him upon the completion of the course to immediately enter the professional field of magazine and book